 Instructions

-- If you want caramelized onions in your gravy, start by thin slicing a small onion.
-Cook with 1 teaspoon oil over medium-high heat until nicely brown.
-About 7-8 minutes.
-You can cook the optional mushrooms instead or in addition with the onions.
+- If you want caramelized onions or mushrooms in your gravy, start by thin-slicing a small onion or about 5 oz of mushrooms.
+Cook with 1 teaspoon oil over medium-high heat until nicely brown onions or cooked mushrooms.
+About 7-8 minutes for the onion, or saute the mushrooms until cooked.
 Set aside in a bowl.

 - Divide the hamburger mixture into 3-4 equal portions.
-A quarter-size indent in the middle of one side to prevent puffing up of the patties and make cooking evener.
+A quarter-size indent in the middle of one side prevents puffing up of the patties and makes cooking evener.

 - Place steak patties in a large frying pan with a teaspoon of oil over medium-high heat.
 Flip about every 5-6 minutes until an internal temperature of 165°.
-About 15-20 minutes depending on the thickness, the pan, and your burners.
+It takes about 15-20 minutes, depending on the thickness, the pan, and the burners.

 - Whisk 4 tablespoons flour with 1 cup beef broth.
 Remove the Salisbury steak to a plate and lightly tent.
-Pour out most of the liquid, leaving about 3-4 tablespoons of liquid.
+Pour out most of the liquid, leaving about 3-4 tablespoons.
 Allow the pan to cool some.
 Add 1 cup beef broth and bring to a light boil over medium heat.

 - Slowly add the flour-broth mixture while continuing to whisk.
 Add 1 teaspoon ketchup and ½ teaspoon Worcestershire sauce.
 Add salt and pepper to taste.